hannahmetzler/digital_tools_research/README.md

 This work is usable under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by/4.0/legalcode) license.

+To be able to do the exercises in the skill training, please join it from a computer.

 ## Instructors
 [Hannah Metzler](https://hannahmetzler.eu/) <metzler@csh.ac.at>, PostDoc at [MedUni Vienna](https://www.meduniwien.ac.at/web/) and the [Complexity Science Hub Vienna](https://www.csh.ac.at/).